Site icon Bia review

 Brightness Levels:

-4. Performance in Different Lighting Conditions
+4. Performance under Different Lighting Conditions

 Indoor Usage